 Where voting at General Meetings is equal, the chairman may exercise a casting vote.

+Club Voting Requirements

+The Branch must establish and maintain a process by which all Affiliated Clubs are provided an opportunity to vote on:

+SLSQ board elections; and

+any matter requiring a Special Resolution of SLSQ, including proposed amendments to the SLSQ Constitution.

+The outcome of such Club voting process will determine the Branch’s formal voting position on such matters at the relevant general meeting of SLSQ.

+The Branch’s formal vote at the SLSQ Council must reflect the majority position of its Affiliated Clubs.

 PROXY AND POSTAL VOTING

 Proxy voting has not been provided for in this template.
 It is optional and does not need to be provided for under the Act.

-Proxy voting shall not be permitted at any General Meeting, however Affiliated Clubs may substitute their appointed delegate at any time on the proviso of due written notice being received by the Branch, authorising the nominated substitute to act on the club’s behalf.
+Proxy voting shall not be permitted at any General Meeting.
+Affiliated Clubs may however substitute their appointed delegate at any time on the proviso of due written notice being received by the Branch, authorising the nominated substitute to act on the club’s behalf.

-If the Board determines that a matter be decided by postal vote it shall also determine the process by which such postal vote is undertaken.
+The Board may determine that a matter be decided by postal or electronic vote and the process by which such vote is undertaken.

 EXISTING DIRECTORS

-The members of the governing or managing body (by whatever name called) of the Branch in place immediately prior to approval of this Constitution under the Act shall continue in those positions until the next Annual General Meeting following such approval, and thereafter the positions of the President and other Directors shall be filled, vacated and otherwise dealt with in accordance with this Constitution.
+The members of the governing or managing body (by whatever name called) of the Branch in place immediately prior to approval of this Constitution under the Act shall continue in those positions until the next AGM following such approval, and thereafter the positions of the President and other Directors shall be filled, vacated and otherwise dealt with in accordance with this Constitution.

 POWERS OF THE BOARD